lpar/flactools/README.md

 against their recorded MD5 checksums.
 It's very slow, so you probably won't want to run it very often.

+The next two utilities are for cleaning up naming of files.
+The way they work is based on my observation that you can basically count on files in the same directory belonging together as a unit, but that their names may be a mess, and the directory layout may be a mess.
+Hence, one utility handles naming and moving folders only, one handles naming files only, and they never change which folder a file is in.

-The fourth utility is `flacmv`, which uses FLAC metadata to move folders around based on artist and album name, putting them under `Artist\Album`.
-It can also write out a shell script to perform the moves, so you can examine what it suggests before doing it.
+The folder namer is `flacmv`, which uses FLAC metadata to move folders around based on artist and album name, putting them under `Artist\Album`.
+It can also attempt to write out a shell script to perform the moves, so you can examine what it suggests before doing it.
+(However, if you have really awkward characters in your folder names, you'll have to fix up the shell quoting yourself.)
+It also cleans up the directory names to have no spaces or punctuation in, but it allows accented letters.

+The fifth is `flacname`, which changes the names of FLAC files to be `discnumber-tracknumber-title.flac`, with the same filename cleanup rules as `flacmv`.
+Again, it can either perform the renaming for you, or output a shell script.

 Check the source of each program for additional information that would be in the man page if Synology boxes had man pages.